MarkDannemiller/TTU-Lab1-BC5/Notebook/README.md

 # README

 This section contains an example notebook by 2 of our group members.
 One group member did his entire notebook through OneNote, and another did it in a physical notebook and scanned it to a pdf.
+There are many ways to write you project lab notebook, and you can feel free to use ours as an example.
+This section is also useful for anyone who is interested in our though process throughout the process of creating the Nautilus platform.